rajnavakoti/visa-cs-assessment/README.md

 - To clone and run the build from an IDE:
   1. `git clone https://github.com/rajnavakoti/visa-cs-assessment.git`
   2. open the project in any IDE
+  3. run gradle clean test
-  3. run build.gradle
+  4. or run build.gradle
-  4. or run full.xml/api.xml (/test/resources/suites)
+  5. or run full.xml/api.xml (/test/resources/suites)

 - Project is ready to run on jenkins and docker